sixcious/url-incrementer/README.md

 Special Thanks:
 NickMWPrince, Blue, Blue Chan, Will, Adam C, Coolio Wolfus

 ...
-AND "U" for using URLI !
+AND "U" for using URLI!